Waverley By-Laws

 half a point for each uncompleted set (rubber to be taken to 2 sets unless it is the third set that is uncompleted).

-If a set or rubber is forfeited during the match, the non offending team shall receive one point for each forfeited set. (rubber to be taken as 2 sets).
-Where the complete team is not in attendance and this is deemed a forfeit as per By-Law 12 the non offending team shall receive one point per set (each rubber to be taken as 2 sets).
+If a set or rubber is forfeited during the match, the non-offending team will receive one point for each forfeited set. (rubber to be taken as 2 sets).
+Where the complete team is not in attendance and this is deemed a forfeit as per By-Law 12 the non-offending team will receive one point per set (each rubber to be taken as 2 sets).

-If a set or rubber is forfeited during the match, the non-offending team shall receive one point per forfeited set or rubber.
-Where the complete team is not in attendance and this is deemed a forfeit as per By-Law 12 the non-offending team shall receive one point per set or rubber.
+If a set or rubber is forfeited during the match, the non-offending team will receive one point per forfeited set or rubber.
+Where the complete team is not in attendance and this is deemed a forfeit as per By-Law 12 the non- offending team will receive one point per set or rubber.

-Emergency players must also be written on scoresheets as an emergency.
+1. Emergency players - Emergency players must be written on scoresheets as an emergency (E).

-For a Junior match, date of birth, previous playing experience and personal grade (when known), must be provided.
+1. For Junior matches, the full name, date of birth, previous playing experience and personal grade of emergency players must be provided.

-For a Senior match, previous playing experience and personal grade should be provided.
+2. For Senior matches, full name, previous playing experience and personal grade must be provided.

-Match Results are to be entered on line through the Waverley Tennis Club Zone website.
-Where non-attendance at a match is agreed to due to inclement weather (see By-Law 14) both teams must enter their players names using the "By Ph" facility on the Club Zone website.
+2. Results Entry - Match Results are to be entered on line through the Waverley Tennis Club Zone website.
+Where non-attendance at a match is agreed to due to inclement weather (see By-Law 14) both teams must enter their players names using the “By Ph”facility on the Club Zone website.

-In the event of a total washout in the Finals Series, or an unfinished Finals match, the names of all participating players shall be filled out on the scoresheets and the home club supervisor shall retain the scoresheets and bring them to the continuation of the match.
+3. Total Washouts in Finals - In the event of a total washout in the Finals Series, or an unfinished Finals match, the names of all participating players will be filled out on the scoresheets and the home club supervisor will retain the scoresheets and bring them to the continuation of the match.

 One or more late match results from a Club for matches on the day may result in a fine and/or loss of points.